Black-and-chestnut eagle: Ecology

 Nest building is February and March, laying eggs in April and May and fledgling young by August and September.
 It builds a huge stick nest about 2 m (6.6 ft) across and 1 m (3.3 ft) deep.
 Clutches include 1 to 2 fledglings.
 At the nest area in some areas, adults primarily appeared to bring squirrels to feed their young.
 In Argentina, it was recorded that the female visited the nest more times and invested more time into nest building than males do.
 The female was responsible for the incubation and incubated every night in Argentina, while the male provided prey for both and briefly incubated when the female went out of the nest.
 After hatching, the female does all of the chick covering, feeding and defense were only carried out by the female, whereas the male provided prey.
 These are typical parental behaviors by raptors and eagles, but seem somewhat more rigidly divided in this species as the male never appears to take on brooding responsibilities in the black-and-chestnut eagle.

-A black-and-chestnut eagle in habitat.
+A 19th century painting of an adult black-and-chestnut eagle.

 Black-and-chestnut eagle hunts primarily in the canopy.
 They are prone to soaring frequently and tend to be rarely seen perched.
 This species has powerful legs and talons specialized for taking large prey.
 They frequently have much-abraded tails by plunging after prey through the branches.
-Main prey is usually small-to-mid-sized arboreal mammals including red-tailed squirrels (Sciurus granatensis), opossums (Didelphis sp.), and stump-tailed porcupines (Coendou rufescens).
-Occasionally, carnivorans such as kinkajous (Potos flavus), coatis (Nasuella olivacea & Nasua nasua) are taken as well as monkeys such as gray-bellied night monkeys (Aotus lemurinus), tufted capuchin (Sapajus apella), and even woolly monkeys (Lagothrix lagothricha).
-Birds are import prey in some regions, mainly guans such as Andean guans (Penelope montagnii) and Sickle-winged Guans (Chamaepetes goudotii), though smaller birds such as Band-tailed pigeons (Patagioenas fasciata) are also taken.
-Black-and-chestnut eagles sometimes hunt chickens, including standard-sized adults, which has caused some persecution of this endangered species.
-One small dietary study was conducted in Colombia, however, found that chickens made up 14.7% while wild Andean guans were much more frequently taken, making up 53.9% of the diet.
-Also, here the black-and-chestnut eagles took about the same number of western mountain coatis as they did chickens, and coatis are known predators of poultry chicks and eggs.
+The main prey is usually small-to-mid-sized arboreal mammals including red-tailed squirrels (Sciurus granatensis), opossums (Didelphis sp.), and stump-tailed porcupines (Coendou rufescens).
+Occasionally, they will take carnivorans such as kinkajous (Potos flavus) and coatis (Nasuella olivacea & Nasua nasua) as well as monkeys such as gray-bellied night monkeys (Aotus lemurinus), tufted capuchin (Sapajus apella), and woolly monkeys (Lagothrix lagothricha).
+Birds are important prey in some regions, mainly domestic chickens and guans such as Andean guans (Penelope montagnii) and Sickle-winged Guans (Chamaepetes goudotii), though smaller birds such as Band-tailed pigeons (Patagioenas fasciata) are also taken.
+Because of the species' predation of chickens, including standard-sized adults, it is sometimes persecuted by farmers, who typically lose 1–2 chickens to predation by S. isidiori annually.